 We really hope to show again Colombia’s beauty and potential to the world as soon as we recover from this crisis.

 For now, it is time to help #StayAtHome

 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

-New meanings are ascribed to old places all the time.
-Visit the city’s three founding plazas to understand how it has transformed through history.
-From its indigenous beginnings, to Spanish colonialism, independence and modern times, learn how each place has symbolically changed Bogotá.
-We guarantee you’ll be surprised!
+Visit the city’s founding three plazas to understand how the city has changed over time.
+From its indigenous beginnings to Spanish colonialism, independence and modern times, learn how each place has symbolically transformed over time.

-Visit Seventh Avenue next, the commercial lifeline that connects north and south.
-From ancient imperial salt trade road to protests-bearing asphalt, Seventh Avenue gathers Colombians of all walks of life in trade, culture, politics and protests.
+Then, join us at Seventh Avenue, the commercial lifeline that connects north and south.
+It was originally an important salt road in indigenous times, it now gathers Colombians of all walks of life in trade, culture, politics, and protests.

-We’ll then go to the Independence Park: oldest in the city.
-Bogotá’s cosmopolitanism can explored through the adjacent Planetarium, Santamaria Bullring, Modern Art Museum and the surrounding neighborhoods.
-Science, art, history, and culture clash and mingle in this often controversial space.
+We’ll then go to Independence Park: the oldest in the city.
+Around it, Bogotá’s cosmopolitanism can be better explored through the adjacent Planetarium, Santamaría Bullring, Modern Art Museum and surrounding neighborhoods.
+Science, art, history, and culture clash and mingle in this often-controversial space.

-We will then make our way back through the Parkway, part of La Soledad Neighborhood.
+We will finish the bicycle tour around Bogotá through the Parkway, part of La Soledad Neighborhood.
 Bogotá’s first boulevard and another of its cultural and artistic hubs where.
 Here artists celebrate the White Night, a gathering of artists that fills the boulevard with sculptures, performances, paintings and more.